- Written by Dr.Mehmet Demircioglu

 At Diamond Hair Clinic, early recovery is explained through practical rules rather than fear.
 The first wash is performed 2 days after surgery, and the 10th wash falls on day 12.
 This timing matters because crusts should soften gradually, not be forced off by impatience.

-The broader guide to hair transplant aftercare explains the full recovery sequence, but the key point here is direct.
+The broader guide to hair transplant aftercare explains the full recovery sequence.
+The key point is direct.
 The recipient area is not normal skin during the first 2 weeks.

 The grafts do become more stable as days pass.
 By the end of the first week, they are usually much more secure than they were on day 1.
 Still, this is not the moment to act as if nothing happened.